History Files

 46 BC

-Following the Roman Civil War and defeat at the Battle of Thapsus, the surviving Pompeians, including Cato the Younger, flee to Utica.
+Following the Roman Civil War and defeat at the Battle of Thapsus, the surviving Pompeians, including Cato 'the Younger', flee to Utica.
 Pursued by Julius Caesar, Cato ensures the escape of his fellow Pompeians before committing suicide.
 He is given a burial near the coast with full stately honours by the people of Utica.

 AD 439 - 534

 The Vandali (and their associates, the Alani) have already become a federate kingdom of Rome after crossing from Iberia to Africa, but they don't stop there.
 Carthage itself, the capital of the province of Africa Proconsularis, is conquered along with Utica in 439, the Vandali simply walking into Carthage while the populace is occupied with a day of games.
-Roman control has been thrown off and a large swathe of the North African coast is now a barbarian possession.

 534 - 695

-In response to the usurpation of the Vandali throne by Gelimer, General Belisarius is sent by Eastern Roman Emperor Justinian to North Africa with an army.
 Gelimer has already sent the bulk of his forces to Sardinia to recapture the island, so the invasion by Belisarius begins with an immediate victory at the Battle of Ad Decimum.
-In one campaigning season the Vandali are conquered.
-Sardinia becomes an Eastern Roman possession, as does North Africa, with Carthage becoming the capital of the regional prefecture.

 Byzantine coins of Justin I